AlphaWang/alphawang.github.io/source/_posts/2014-09-18-utility-classes-are-evil.markdown

 description:

 ---
-This post is a summary of [this artical](http://www.javacodegeeks.com/2014/09/oop-alternative-to-utility-classes.html) and [this](http://blogs.msdn.com/b/nickmalik/archive/2005/09/06/461404.aspx).
+This post is a summary of [this artical](http://www.javacodegeeks.com/2014/09/oop-alternative-to-utility-classes.html) and [this one](http://blogs.msdn.com/b/nickmalik/archive/2005/09/06/461404.aspx).

 ##What's Utility Classes